MarkFern/VBA-Docs/Language/Reference/User-Interface-Help/getobject-function.md

 ```

 In the example, `FIGMENT` is the name of a drawing application and `DRAWING` is one of the object types it supports.
 After an object is activated, you reference it in code by using the object variable you defined.
-In the preceding example, you access [properties](../../Glossary/vbe-glossary.md#property) and [methods](../../Glossary/vbe-glossary.md#method) of the new object by using the object variable `MyObject`.
+In the preceding example, you access [properties](../../Glossary/vbe-glossary.md#property) and [methods](../../Glossary/vbe-glossary.md#method) of the new object by using the [**Object**](../../glossary/vbe-glossary.md#object-data-type) variable `MyObject`.
 For example:

 ```vb
 MyObject.Line 9, 90